New Methods for Network Count Time Series: Simulation Studies

 For this study we are interested in how well the models perform in terms of predictive performance.
 To do this, we divide each network time series into a training set of length $450$ and a test set of length $50$.
 We fit (A) to (D) on the training set, and then make a prediction of length 50, which is then compared to the test values and is assessed using mean-squared prediction error (MSPE).

-Table \ref{tab:comparison} shows that for the simulated GNARI, NGNAR with positive parameters and PNAR processes, all four methods have almost equal performance with the PNAR model perhaps slightly worse than the others.
+Table \ref{tab:comparison} shows that for the simulated GNARI, NGNAR with positive parameters and PNAR processes, all four methods have almost equal performance.
 For the NGNAR simulation with $\beta_{1,1} = -0.8$, the NGNAR models definitively predict better than the other models, especially over the short term.
 However, for longer horizons there is not much to choose between the methods.

 The NGNAR model is clearly more flexible than the GNARI model and the PNAR model as it can cope with negative parameters.
 In principle, the log-linear version of the \cite{pnar} model can cope with negative parameters.
 However, the error structure that the log-linear model assumes is different to that of the simulated processes P1--P4 above.
 To avoid doubt we repeated the simulation/prediction exercise above for the log-linear model and the prediction errors were uniformly at least four times worse than those reported in Table~\ref{tab:comparison} and, in many cases, much worse.